retaildevcrews/istio/README.md

 ## TODO

 - Not working yet
-  - LodeRunner
+  - need to merge the kind configs
     - Prometheus
     - Grafana
+  - need to figure out what has to be left deployed
+    - make clean
+    - make deploy

 ## Run Istio Web Assembly